 Moral hazard refers to the additional healthcare that is purchased when persons become insured.
 Conventionally, health economists regard these additional health care purchases as inefficient because they represent care that is worth less to consumers than it costs to produce.
 The common belief that health care payments need not be related to healthcare consumption presents a moral hazard on the part of the consumer.
 This can occur both ex ante and ex post.
-Ex ante moral hazard, that is occurring prior to the need for health care consumption, leads individuals to engage in riskier behavior than they would do if they were required to bear the total cost of the health care.
-Ex post moral hazard, that is, following the appearance of the need for health care consumption is manifest in the overall - consumption of healthcare services or, in other words, the consumption of services even when the benefits are less than the total social cost.
+Ex ante moral hazard, that is occurring prior to the need for health care consumption, leads individuals to engage in riskier behavior than they would do if they were required to bear the total cost of the health care consumption is manifest in the overall - consumption of healthcare services or, in other words, the consumption of services even when the benefits are less than the total social cost.
 Healthcare is different from other public goods and services, such as education, since greater consumption is not always beneficial.
 There exists a point beyond which the net social returns to more use of health services are negative.